fegastal/42SP-Labs-Notes/README.md

 > And this book: [Mastering Algorithms with C - Useful Techniques from Sorting to Encryption](https://www.amazon.com.br/Mastering-Algorithms-C-Kyle-Loudon/dp/1565924533)

-These two references were essential to give continuity to the challenge, which was to be delivered in 6 days.🤯
+These two references were essential to give continuity to the challenge, which was to be delivered in 6 days. 🤯

 ---

 - **Phase 2 - Data Structures 🕸**

-> 2.1 Huffman's Tree
+> 2.1 Huffman's Tree 🌳

 In order to start studying data structures, I tried to understand how the Huffman Tree works.
 Based on the playlist indicated above, I was able to get a good understanding. :)